 Depending on the knife, this part may be used for cutting, piercing, or spreading something.
 This is the part that is mainly affected by rust.
 Besides aesthetics, it also affects the performance of the knife.

 As the name suggests, this part is used to hold the knife.
 It is designed for the maximum comfort of the user.
 This is either forged or stamped.
-While stamped handles are added later, forged refers to the handle, which is an extension of the blade.
+While stamped handles are added later, forged refers to the handle, an extension of the blade.
 This part, if rusty, will add to the discomfort of the user.

 Methods to Remove Rust from a knife